 The company doing it best, in our opinion, is a will writing company Steele Rose Legal Services.
 Their probate calculator provides very clear information including an indication of timescales just as required by the SRA.

-Motoring solicitors seems very keen on providing calculators that tell the user how many points, fines and length of ban an accused is likely to receive but a they’re a lot less up-front about how much they’ll charge to try to get you off.
+Motoring solicitors seem very keen on providing calculators that tell the user how many points, fines and length of ban an accused is likely to receive but they're a lot less up-front about how much they'll charge to try to get you off.